Pizza oven insulation – General

 Why insulate my pizza oven?

 Pizza oven insulation is used primarily to slow down cooling and allow the oven to maintain thermal mass for longer periods of time.
 While some brick ovens do not use insulation, these ovens will have the heat drawn down much faster, using more fuel and making retained heat cooking more challenging.
 It goes without saying that without pizza oven insulation, your brick oven can be extremely hot to the touch on the outside.
-Traditional wood fired pizza ovens can reach temperatures well over 1,000 degrees fahrenheit (538 celsius).
+Traditional wood fired pizza ovens can reach temperatures well over 1,000° Fahrenheit (538° Celsius).

-Forno Bravo refractory pizza ovens, when properly insulated, can be at full temperature inside the cooking chamber without getting hot on the exterior facade (no more than 140 degrees when properly insulated).
+Forno Bravo refractory pizza ovens, when properly insulated, can be at full temperature inside the cooking chamber without getting hot on the exterior facade (no more than 140°F when properly insulated).

 FB pizza oven insulation versus vermiculite or perlite

 Many do-it-yourself pizza oven builders, as well as importers of authentic Italian brick ovens, are big advocates for using vermiculite or perlite mixed with concrete.
 These builders will use a 5:1, 6:1 or 7:1 parts insulator to one part concrete to build their hearth and “skin” the pizza oven dome.

 There are quite a few advantages to this approach:

 - Materials are readily available throughout the world and inexpensive;

 - This method of pizza oven insulation has been used for thousands of years, so it is tried and true;